 Read more: What is Column?
 19 Types of Columns |

-6 | Importance |
+| 6 | Importance |

 Beams are necessary to transfer the loads to the columns.
-But a building structure can be made without the beams by providing a flat slab and drop panel column by following proper guidelines. |
+But a building structure can be made without the beams by providing a flat slab and a drop panel column by following proper guidelines. |

 Columns are the mandatory elements of the structure.
-A huge amount of loads (both compressive and lateral) are transferred through columns.
+A huge amount of loads (both compressive and lateral) is transferred through columns.
 Failure in columns will result in the collapse of the whole structure. |

-7 | Design Criteria |
+| 7 | Design Criteria |

-In the Finite Element Method based analysis DC ratio, longitudinal, Shear, and torsional reinforcement check is required while designing a beam. |
+In the Finite Element Method-based analysis, DC ratio, longitudinal, Shear, and torsional reinforcement check is required while designing a beam. |

-For designing a column in the PMM interaction ratio, rebar percentage, etc. are need to be checked. |
+For designing a column, PMM interaction ratio, reinforcement percentage, and related checks are required. |